Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks

-{In Figure }{\ref{fig:Pus_U_natu_natc},}{ we plot the unstable probability ${\mathbf{P}_{\rm{us}}}$ given by }{\eqref{Pus_U} }{as functions of the density of users $\lambda_u$ for different path loss exponents $\alpha$.
-The arrival rate of packets $\xi_0$ follows a continuous uniform distribution denoted by $U(0, 0.02)$.
-Similar to the results in Figure}{\ref{fig:Pus_E_natu_natc},}{ as the density of users $\lambda_u$ increases, the unstable probability ${\mathbf{P}_{\rm{us}}}$ increases, and as the path loss exponent $\alpha$ increases, the unstable probability ${\mathbf{P}_{\rm{us}}}$ decreases.
-We can observe a similar trend for the unstable probability as that in Figure}{\ref{fig:Pus_E_natu_natc}.}{ It further verifies the conclusion that the stability of queue in the uniformly distributed case is better than that in the non-uniformly distributed case for small $\lambda_u$, and it is reversed for large $\lambda_u$.
-When the density of users is small, the active BSs in PCP will be more than those in PPP because the users in PCP are more concentrated, and there will be more users in some cells and less users in other cells.
-The users in PPP are uniformly scattered.
-Since the active probability of the BSs with more users will be larger, the number of active BSs in PCP will be larger than that in PPP.
-The more BSs being active, the more interference will be generated in the network, which leads to the deterioration of the stability performance of queues.
-Contrast with Figure}{\ref{fig:Pus_E_natu_natc},}{ we observe that the unstable probabilities in Figure}{\ref{fig:Pus_U_natu_natc}}{ are larger than those in Figure}{\ref{fig:Pus_E_natu_natc}}{ when changing the distribution of $\xi_0$, indicating that the stability performance of queues is better when the arrival rate $\xi_0$ follows an exponential distribution.}
+In Figure \ref{fig:Pus_U_natu_natc}, we plot the unstable probability ${\mathbf{P}_{\rm{us}}}$ given by \eqref{Pus_U} as functions of user density $\lambda_u$ for different path loss exponents $\alpha$.
+The packet arrival rate $\xi_i$ is uniformly distributed as $\rm{Uni}(0, 0.02)$.
+Similar to the results in Figure \ref{fig:Pus_E_natu_natc}, as the density of users $\lambda_u$ increases, the unstable probability ${\mathbf{P}_{\rm{us}}}$ increases.
+As the path loss exponent $\alpha$ increases, the unstable probability ${\mathbf{P}_{\rm{us}}}$ decreases.
+We can observe a similar trend for the unstable probability as that in Figure \ref{fig:Pus_E_natu_natc}.
+It further verifies the conclusion that the unstable probability in the uniformly distributed case is smaller than that in the non-uniformly distributed case for small $\lambda_u$, and it is reversed for large $\lambda_u$.
+Contrast with Figure \ref{fig:Pus_E_natu_natc}, we observe that the unstable probabilities in Figure \ref{fig:Pus_U_natu_natc} are larger than those in Figure \ref{fig:Pus_E_natu_natc} when changing the distribution of $\xi_i$, indicating that the unstable probability is smalller when the arrival rate $\xi_i$ follows an exponential distribution.